unionlabs/goblinbook/src/dispatching-asset-transfer.md

-Here's an edited version that improves clarity and fixes some technical details:

 # Dispatching an Asset Transfer

 Let's dive into interoperability by performing a complex cross-chain operation programmatically.
 While this interoperability touches upon several technical concepts like asset standards, altVMs, indexing, light clients, and storage proofs, our main goal is to execute an end-to-end operation and understand the components involved.
 We'll explore the theoretical foundations in later chapters.